 Healthier coffee step #3: Cut out sugar

-You have now selected the healthiest coffee bean and brewed your coffee using a method for the richest flavour.
+You have now selected the healthiest coffee bean and brewed your coffee using a method for the richest flavor.
 The last thing you want to do is add a toxic chemical – sugar – to your cup of healthy coffee.
-In some cases, this is the most challenging step because people are actually addicted to the sugar not the coffee.
+In some cases, this is the most challenging step because people is to reduce the “sugar” in their coffee, not the actual coffee.
 Sometimes people will add sugar to their coffee to cover up the bitter taste.
-A quality, organic coffee bean will not produce a bitter taste coffee .
-Upgrading your coffee beans may reduce or eliminate the need for sugar.
-If you need help with your sugar craving, you may want to consult my masterclass on Mastering Food Cravings.
+A quality, organic coffee bean will not produce a bitter taste coffee.

-Personally once I upgraded my coffee beans and started grinding my own coffee, I was able to ditch the sugar and enjoy the wonderful flavour.
+Personally once I upgraded my coffee beans and started grinding my own coffee, I was able to ditch the sugar and enjoy the wonderful flavor of coffee.
 I switched from adding sugar to adding cream and realized that I had been adding sugar instead of cream because of my old beliefs that fat was bad for me.
 Is the same for you?
 Are you still following this old school nutritional belief?
-If so, you must read this and this or this and let go.
-Cream is better than sugar not only for better tasting coffee but for your health!
+If so, you must this or this and let go.

 Healthier coffee step #4: Add protein and fat

-You could also add spices that will not only add flavour but health benefits to your upgraded coffee (like my decaf unicorn fuel recipe).
+You could also add spices that will not only add flavor but health benefits to your upgraded coffee (like my decaf unicorn fuel recipe).

 Healthier coffee step #5: Don’t push it